 What NORAD and the Bluebird Underground Data Center Have in Common

-View the original article published on Data Center Post: https://datacenterpost.com/what-norad-and-the-bluebird-underground-data-center-have-in-common/
+View the full article published on Data Center Post: https://datacenterpost.com/what-norad-and-the-bluebird-underground-data-center-have-in-common/

 Colorado Springs is home to the NORAD, the North American Aerospace Defense Command, which protects the continent from aircraft, missiles, and space vehicles.
 The Cheyenne Mountain Complex, a fortress deep within the surrounding mountain, shelters NORAD’s Alternate Command Center.
 This mountain delivers the best in natural defense, and the inherent protection of the surrounding rock is heightened by the addition of advanced man-made security measures.
 While NORAD is an international defense organization, the strategy to keep this underground facility secure is not that different from the strategies used by some non-military facilities.
 Leveraging the naturally protective characteristics of the rock, the isolation and stable atmosphere inherent to an underground facility, and placement of all critical infrastructure within the underground space are strategies used by the Bluebird Underground Data Center.